Creative Team

 Allied Global Marketing

-is an integrated marketing agency working with the world’s largest entertainment, sports, consumer, and lifestyle brands.
-Current tours: Ain’t Too Proud, Back to the Future, Beetlejuice, The Book of Mormon, Funny Girl, Hadestown, Mamma Mia!, Mean Girls, Mrs. Doubtfire, Pretty Woman, and Wheel of Fortune LIVE!
+is a full-service integrated marketing agency working with the world’s largest entertainment, consumer, and lifestyle brands, including 80+ Broadway shows over three decades.
+Current tours: Ain’t Too Proud, Back to the Future, Beetlejuice, The Book of Mormon, Hadestown, Mamma Mia!, Mrs. Doubtfire, Riverdance, Some Like It Hot.
+Upcoming tours: Elf The Musical, The Great Gatsby, Kinky Boots, The Notebook, The Outsiders, Suffs.

 Christian Borle